 If your company is not healthy, Stuller recommends looking to shore up your own personal financial and career situation before worrying about retirement, a move that others echo.

 One of the first options is getting your emergency fund in order while you can.
 Experts recommend having at least six months of expenses on hand, but in tougher times having more is not going to hurt you.
-You can always return to your retirement accounts later.
+You can always return to contributing to your retirement accounts later.

 “If you are already struggling to make ends meet or are uncertain about the security of your job, put more cash into a liquid savings account instead,” says Laura Hearn, CFP, a wealth advisor at RMB Capital in Chicago.
 “Why?
 If you increase the savings to your 401(k) and find yourself crunched for cash, tapping into your 401(k) savings can be costly.”